zenml-io/zenml/docs/book/starter-guide/collaborate/collaborate.md

 and other resources, streamlining the workflow and promoting teamwork.

 - On the flip side, there's the ZenML Hub.
-Here, you can peruse a collection of community-driven solutions, share your own solutions, and collaborate with fellow members of the community.
+Here, you can peruse a collection of community-driven solutions, share your own code, and collaborate with fellow members of the community.

 This section will center on managing users, their roles, and permissions